micmejia/bible-dump/NKJV/Leviticus/Lev 5.md

 'If he is not able to bring a lamb, then he shall bring to the Lord, for his trespass which he has committed, two turtledoves or two young pigeons: one as a sin offering and the other as a burnt offering.

 ###### 8
-And he shall bring them to the priest, who shall offer _that_ which _is_ for the sin offering first, and wring off its head from its neck, but shall not divide _it_ [^c]completely.
+And he shall bring them to the priest, who shall offer _that_ which _is_ for the sin offering first, and wring off its head from its neck, but shall not divide _it_ completely.

 ###### 9
 Then he shall sprinkle _some_ of the blood of the sin offering on the side of the altar, and the rest of the blood shall be drained out at the base of the altar.
 It _is_ a sin offering.